xzpeter/mig_mon/README.md

 are used) because normally hypervisor will trap dirty in small page size always.

 Pre-heat will be done before starting the real workload.

+### Memory Access Latency Measurement

+*mm_dirty* can also support measuring memory access latencies during writing to memory.
+It's mostly useful when e.g. there's a potential reason for high memory access latency (e.g. the VM is during a postcopy live migration), then we can get a distribution of memory access latencies for the whole process.

+To record and report memory access latencies, simply attach parameter *-L* to the *mm_dirty* command.
+Below is an example to start sequential writes upon 16GB memory, measure / report memory access latencies:

+    ./mig_mon mm_dirty -m 16G -L

+The result (on a bare metal host) can look like this:

+            1 (us): 23372101
+            2 (us): 2399961
+            4 (us): 2168
+            8 (us): 1454
+           16 (us): 76
+           32 (us): 5
+           64 (us): 0
+          128 (us): 0
+          256 (us): 0
+          512 (us): 0
+         1024 (us): 0
+         2048 (us): 0
+         4096 (us): 0
+         8192 (us): 0
+        16384 (us): 0
+        32768 (us): 0
+        65536 (us): 0
+       131072 (us): 0
+       262144 (us): 0
+       524288 (us): 0
+      1048576 (us): 0

+Note that there're 21 buckets, each of the bucket is a power-of-2.
+For example, the number showed in bucket *8 (us)* means there are 1454 memory accesses that took *no more than 8 microseconds* to finish (but larger than *4us* or it'll have fallen into the previous bucket).
+Same applies to the rest buckets.

+Here only the last bucket is special: anything bigger than 1sec will be put there.

 Network Downtime Measurement
 ---------------------------------